 There are several types of hernias.
 Inguinal and umbilical hernias account for most of them.
 Symptoms can vary based on type and location in the body.

 Inguinal hernias happen in the groin.
 The intestine or bladder juts through the abdominal wall.
-About 19 in every 20 groin hernias are inguinal hernias.
-Most happen in men.
-One in three people with inguinal hernias may not experience symptoms.
+Inguinal hernias are the most common type of hernia.
+They are more common in men.
+About 1 in 4 men (27 percent) will have one in their lifetime, according to the National Institute of Diabetes and Digestive Kidney Diseases.
+Not all people with inguinal hernias experience symptoms.

-There are two types of inguinal hernias: incarcerated and strangulated.
+There are two types of inguinal hernias: Direct and indirect.
 A doctor can determine which one a patient may have.
+If these hernias get worse, they may turn into incarcerated or strangulated hernias.

 Umbilical hernias are most common in infants.
-They can sometimes heal themselves by the time the child turns four.
+They can sometimes heal themselves by the time the child turns 4.
 But they require surgery if they happen in adults.

 Umbilical hernias form around the navel.
 These happen when muscle around the belly button does not close after birth.
 Organs push through the abdominal lining around the navel.
 Umbilical hernias appear as an outward bulge.